festus-sulumeti/Moringa_Codility_Test/README.md

 ## Codility Test Solutions

 This repository contains solutions for Codility test problems.
 Three different problems are addressed:

 2. Unique Time Combinations:
+ File:
- File: unique_time_combinations.py
+    a. unique_time_combinations.py
-       unique_time_combinations.js
+    b. unique_time_combinations.js

-       This file is for the task 2 test on the codility test
+     These two files are for the task 2 test on the codility test, written in both python and JavaScript

  Function: solution(A, B, C, D)
  Description: Given four digits, the function calculates the number of unique time combinations that can be formed using these digits as hours and minutes.